Froome confirmed 2011 Vuelta winner due to Cobo doping case

 Froome also becomes the first British winner of any of the major stage races — the Giro d’Italia, Tour de France, or Vuelta.

-That honor was held by Bradley Wiggins, the 2012 Tour winner who rises from third to be runner-up at the 2011 Vuelta.
+That honor was held by his former Sky teammate Bradley Wiggins, the 2012 Tour winner who rises from third to be runner-up at the 2011 Vuelta.

 The 38-year-old Cobo is retired from racing.
 His doping ban was announced days after Froome suffered season-ending injuries crashing at the Dauphine race in France.